-iv Table of Contents © 2017 Monitoring Analytics, LLC
+ii Preface © 2017 Monitoring Analytics, LLC

-Introduction

-2016 in Review
+Introduction 2017 01 in Review

-The results of the energy market, the results of the capacity market and the results of the regulation market were competitive in 2016.
+The results of the energy market, the results of the capacity market and the results of the regulation market were competitive in the first three months of 2017.
 The goal of competition is to provide customers wholesale power at the lowest possible price, but no lower.
 The PJM markets work.
 The PJM markets bring customers the benefits of competition.
 But the PJM markets, and wholesale power markets in the U.S., face new challenges that potentially threaten the viability of competitive markets.